Provide Emergency Department Pain and Addiction Care

 Join the Nation's Only Specialty-Specific Program

 Be part of the solution today!
-The PACED accreditation program provides emergency departments the tools to improve pain and addiction care by your institution and for your community.
-Elevate the quality of patient care with innovative treatments, alternative modalities, and impactful risk reduction strategies in a collaborative team setting, resulting in positive outcomes for your patients, families, providers, and communities.
+The Pain and Addiction Care in the Emergency Department (PACED) Accreditation Program provides emergency departments the tools to improve pain and addiction care for their institution and community.
+Elevate the quality of patient care with innovative treatments, alternative modalities, and impactful risk reduction strategies in a collaborative team setting, resulting in positive outcomes for patients, families, providers, and communities.

 By becoming PACED-accredited, hospitals can demonstrate their commitment to combating the opioid crisis in their community by improving pain management, while concurrently minimizing risk to patients.

 President - American College of Emergency Physicians (ACEP)

 Many emergency clinicians and departments have already stretched the scope of their practice to include evidence-based care of patients with opioid use disorder.
 PACED accreditation recognizes this work and provides a framework to expand on it.

 Becoming PACED-accredited shows your community you've made an active commitment to combat the opioid epidemic – by decreasing initial exposure to opioids, by promoting opioid harm reduction, and by becoming a place where anyone already struggling with substance use disorder can come for help and be welcomed by a team that is doing evidence-based addiction care, 24/7/365.